Fingertips/WAD/README.md

 WAD doesn't automatically create a bucket for you.
 Please create one with the AWS console or the S3 tool of your choice.

+### Retries

+In some cases you can get network errors on Travis.
+Currently WAD does not retry bundle uploads or downloads.
+You can use the `travis_retry` tool if you run into this often:

+    install: travis_retry bin/wad

 ### Cleaning up

 Note that WAD **doesn't clean up** old bundles for you.
 If you change Gemfile.lock a lot and the bucket becomes very large, you probably want to clean out old bundles once in a while.